-NDA candidate C P Radhakrishnan elected new Vice-President
+NDA candidate C P Radhakrishnan elected new Vice-President, PM Modi congratulates

 The total number of vote caste were 767, out of which 752 were valid and 15 were invalid said Mody.

-Opposition INDIA alliance nominee B Sudarshan Reddy was no match to Radhakrishnan who romped home by a comfortable margin.
+Opposition INDIA alliance nominee Reddy was no match to Radhakrishnan who romped home by a comfortable margin.

 The V-P polls were necessiated by the sudden and shocking resignation of Jagdeep Dhankhar on July 21.